ralbum/ralbum/README.md

 ```

-If you want to use custom settings you can use this extra argument (after the other -v arguments), but the default settings work for most users.
+If you want to use custom settings you can add this extra volume, but the default settings work for most users.
 You can find the additional settings in sub/app/src/Ralbum/Setting.php

 ```
--v /location/of/your/settings.json:/var/www/html/settings.json
+- /location/of/your/settings.json:/var/www/html/settings.json
 ```

 If you have your docker container running you can use that as-is but it's better to have that running on it's on own host/domain (and without the port number), here is the relevant apache configuration for your VirtualHost, again, replace the portnumber if you wish.